Locality and Centrality: The Variety ZG: The Loop Insertion and Prefix Substitution Lemmas

 \subsection{Loop insertion lemma}

 The loop insertion lemma allows us, when we have a sufficiently distant rare-frequent threshold~$n'$, to insert any arbitrary loop raised to the power $\omega$ without changing the category element to which a path evaluates.
-We also need to say that this change does not affect $n',\omega$-equivalence: this will suffice to preserve $n',p$-equivalence when using these results for $\LZGp$ and $\ZGpD$, because the period $p$ divides~$\omega$.
+We also show that this change does not affect $n',\omega$-equivalence: this will suffice to preserve $n',p$-equivalence (where $p$ is the period of~$S$), which will be useful later (we come back to this at the beginning of Section~\ref{sec:actualproof}).
 Formally:

-\begin{lem}[Loop insertion lemma] Let $\pi$ be a path, and assume that $n'$ is a $\card{S}$-distant rare-frequent threshold for~$\pi$.
+\begin{lem}[Loop insertion lemma] Let $\pi$ be a path, and assume that $n'$ is an $\card{S}$-distant rare-frequent threshold for~$\pi$.
 Let $\pi = rt$ be a decomposition of~$\pi$ (with $r$ or $t$ possibly empty), let $o$ be the object between~$r$ and~$t$ (i.e., the ending object of~$r$, or the starting object of~$t$ if~$r$ is empty), and let $\pi'$ be a loop on~$o$ that only uses frequent arrows.
 Then $\pi \equiv r (\pi')^{\omega} t$.
 (Note that these two paths are also $n',\omega$-equivalent by construction.) \end{lem}

 In the rest of this subsection, we show Lemma~\ref{lem:spawnloop}.
 We first rephrase the claim to the following auxiliary result: